ttsvetko/HTML5-Desktop-Notifications/README.md

 	</tbody>
 </table>

-<sup>1</sup> Supported for IE9+ running on Windows7 or later.
+<sup>1</sup> Support for IE9+ running on Windows7 or later.
 In addition, notifications are visible only while the Pinned site window is running.
 The icon is removed from the taskbar button when the Pinned site window is closed.
+The taskbar buttons must be in their default large icon mode, small taskbar icons do not support icon overlays.

-<sup>2</sup> Supported for Safari 6
+<sup>2</sup> Support for Safari 6

-<sup>3</sup> Support for Firefox only when <a href="http://code.google.com/p/ff-html5notifications/"html5-notifications plugin</a> is installed.
-Suggested version is 1.2.0.1 - see the following issue: http://code.google.com/p/ff-html5notifications/issues/detail?id=58 .
+<sup>3</sup> Support for Firefox only when <a href="http://code.google.com/p/ff-html5notifications/">html5-notifications plugin</a> is installed.
+Recommended version is 1.2.0.1 - see the following issue: http://code.google.com/p/ff-html5notifications/issues/detail?id=58 .
 For MacOS <a href="http://www.growl.info/">Growl</a> app is required.